Working with automation projects

 A project is a collection of files and artifacts used to create an automation app.
 Projects correspond to your unique document understanding workflow, with document types and data points that address your specific use case.

-You can create a project in various ways, depending on your AI Hub subscription and project requirements.
+You can create a project in several ways, depending on your AI Hub subscription and project requirements.

 -